PREM Rugby: European competition qualification

 The top seven teams qualify for the following season's European Rugby Champions Cup.
 The eighth champions cup place is awarded to either the winner of the Challenge Cup or the team placed eighth.
-Teams placed 8 & 9th that do not qualify for the Champions Cup play in the Challenge Cup.
-The final Challenge Cup place is offered to either the 10th team in the Premiership or the team promoted from the Championship.
+Teams placed 8, 9 and 10th that do not qualify for the Champions Cup play in the Challenge Cup.

 Champions

 Between 1987 and 2002, the team at the top of the league was crowned English champions.
 Since 2002–03, the winner of the league has been determined by a Premiership Final, which takes place at Twickenham and consists of two rounds of knock-out play amongst the top four teams.

 This change was originally considered controversial, particularly when Wasps won four of the first six play-off finals without ever topping the regular season table, with Sale the only team to both top the table and win the Premiership final in that period.

-As of the end of the 2023–24 season, nine table-topping teams have won the Premiership in twenty-two seasons, including four times in the last five seasons.
+As of the end of the 2024–25 season, 10 table-topping teams have won the Premiership in 23 seasons, including five of the last six.
 These teams’ names are italicised under the "Top of Table" column below.

 In most seasons, at least one team has been relegated at the end of the season, although in 1995–96, there was no relegation to allow division expansion, and in 2001–02, Leeds were given a reprieve because the Division One champions did not have a suitable ground to allow promotion.
 Relegation was also suspended between 2020–21 and 2022–23 to allow further expansion – although Worcester and Wasps were both relegated for going into administration during the 2022–23 season, as was London Irish ahead of the 2023–24 season.